Pileup forced 6-hour closure on Basin Bridge; police had to wake sleeping drivers who'd been stuck all morning

 The seven-car pileup was first reported around 1:30 a.m. on I-10 East before Ramah.
 According to State Police, the wreck also involved two 18-wheelers.

-When he interstate finally reopened around 7:30 a.m.
-Tuesday.
-Reports said law enforcement had to wake up drivers who had been stuck on the bridge all morning.
+When the interstate finally reopened around 7:30 a.m.
+Tuesday, reports said law enforcement had to wake up drivers who had been stuck on the bridge all morning.

 MORE INFO- Troopers are going through the line of traffic waking up drivers who fell asleep while waiting— Ashley Fruge' (@ashleywbrz) March 22, 2022